Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 Plus, SearchWP comes with seamless Elementor integration, so you can start using it right after installation.

-Now that you know why SearchWP is the #1 WordPress search plugin, let’s see how you can use it to boost search on your site.
+Now that you know why SearchWP is the best WordPress search plugin, let’s see how you can use it to boost search on your site.

 Step 1: Get SearchWP and Install The Plugin

-To get started, go and grab your copy of SearchWP here.
+To get started, you’ll need to go to the SearchWP website and grab your copy of SearchWP.

-Once done, sign in to your SearchWP account and go to the Downloads tab.
+Once you’ve signed up for a new account, you can sign in to your account and go to the Downloads tab.

 After you get there, click Download SearchWP to download the plugin’s ZIP file to your computer.

-Copy your SearchWP license key on the same tab when you finish downloading.
+You should also copy your SearchWP license key on the same tab when you finish downloading, as you’ll need it later on.

 Step 2: Customize Your Search Engine to Make It Smarter

-Think of a search engine as a set of rules that WordPress follows when performing searches.
+With SearchWP, you can create custom search engines for your site.
+Think of a search engine as a set of rules that SearchWP follows when performing searches.

 With that, let’s customize your search engine to make it easier for your visitors to find what they’re looking for.